twada/escallmatch/README.md

 equal(foo, bar);  // does not match (callee does not match)
 ```

-Please note that `escallmatch` is a beta version product.
-Pull-requests, issue reports and patches are always welcomed. `escallmatch` is a spin-off product of [power-assert](http://github.com/twada/power-assert) project.
+`escallmatch` is a spin-off product of [power-assert](http://github.com/twada/power-assert) project.

+Pull-requests, issue reports and patches are always welcomed.

 API